Consumer Medicine Information

 If you do not understand the instructions on the pharmacist label, ask your doctor or pharmacist for help.

-To prevent blood clots in brain (stroke) and other blood vessels, the usual dose is one 20 mg tablet once a day.
-If your kidneys are not working properly, your doctor may reduce your dose to one 15 mg tablet once a day.
+To prevent blood clots in brain (stroke) and other blood vessels, the usual dose is one XARELTO 20 mg tablet once daily.
+If your kidneys are not working properly, your doctor may reduce your dose to one XARELTO 15 mg tablet once daily.
 The tablet packs are marked with days of the week to help you remember if you have taken your daily dose.
-Xarelto 15mg and 20 mg tablets are to be taken with food.
+XARELTO 15 mg and 20 mg tablets are to be taken with food.

-To treat blood clots in your legs and clots in your lungs and for preventing blood clots from re-occurring, the usual dose is one 15 mg tablet TWICE daily for the first three weeks, followed by 20 mg tablet ONCE daily.
+To treat blood clots in your legs and clots in your lungs and for preventing blood clots from re-occurring, the usual dose is one XARELTO 15 mg tablet TWICE daily for the first three weeks, followed by one XARELTO 20 mg tablet ONCE daily.
 The initial treatment pack (42 tablet pack) is marked with days of the week and “am” for the morning dose and “pm” for the evening dose.
 This will help you remember if you have taken the required dose.
-After the first three weeks, take 20 mg once daily.
-Xarelto 15mg and 20 mg tablets are to be taken with food.
+After the first three weeks, take XARELTO 20 mg once daily.
+After 6 to 12 months treatment your doctor may decide to continue treatment with either one XARELTO 20 mg tablet ONCE a day or one XARELTO 10 mg tablet ONCE a day.
+XARELTO 15 mg and 20 mg tablets are to be taken with food.